TruebitProtocol/truebit-eth/README.md

 # Native installation
 You may wish to experiment with this tutorial on your native command line rather than running it inside the Docker container.
-To set up natively, first download [git](https://www.atlassian.com/git/tutorials/install-git) and clone the Truebit repo.
+To set up natively, first install [git](https://github.com/git-guides/install-git) and clone the Truebit repo.
 ```bash
 git clone https://github.com/TruebitProtocol/truebit-eth
 ```